Trump's dealmaker image tarnished by U.S. government shutdown

 “He doesn’t have the attention span to do it.
 He doesn’t have the interest to do it.
 All he wants to do is show he’s engaged in the process.”

+“Democrats are far more concerned with illegal immigrants than they are with our great military or safety at our dangerous southern border,” he said.
+“They could have easily made a deal but decided to play Shutdown politics instead.”

-Reporting by James Oliphant and Richard Cowan; Editing by Damon Darlin, Kevin Drawbaugh and Janet Lawrence
+Reporting by James Oliphant, Richard Cowan, David Brunnstrom and Rich McKay; Editing by Damon Darlin, Kevin Drawbaugh and Janet Lawrence